 Up until the time period of this book (18th century), James Cook was the GOAT of explorers.
 He had ventured further south than anyone (in search of some mythical southern continent that he proved didn't exist) and further north than anyone (up to the ice pack past the 65th parallel).

 His final mission was to find a route above Canada that connected the Pacific and Atlantic oceans to bypass the need to go all the way around the southern tip of South America to get to the Pacific ocean.
-There was essentially a "discovery race" between European empires to stake their claims all around the world.
-It was rumored that a non-British explorer (I can't recall, but I think he might have been French or Danish) had found his way across the top of Canada, and Cook was sent on a "secret mission" to find it.
+There was essentially a "discovery race" between European empires to stake their land claims and establish trade routes all around the world.

 The number of worldly discoveries Cook is credited with is truly remarkable.
 So many places were named by him, and/or after him.
 He was cool, calm and collected as a captain, and even in the most dangerous situations, he was never rattled.